Exploring the ideas behind the ideas

 What’s the Idea Editing

-• You need help ensuring your writing is ready for publication.
+• You need help preparing your text so it’s ready for publication.

 • You want to write or create content for a specific audience, but you need help ensuring your content meets the needs of your audience.